Convergence of Diffusion Models Under the Manifold Hypothesis in High-Dimensions: Introduction

 In contrast, sampling from diffusion models is relatively fast, and the resulting samples are of high quality even in high-dimensional settings~\cite{dhariwal2021diffusionmodelsbeatgans}.
 On a high level~\cite{yang2023diffusion}, diffusion models are trained to reverse the \textit{forward process} that gradually adds noise to the unknown distribution $\mu$.
 The resulting \textit{reverse process} can be described as a Stochastic Differential Equation~(SDE) given in terms of the \textit{score function} $s(t,x)$.
 More precisely, they first learn an approximation $\hat{s}(t,x)$ to the true score, and then simulate the discretized SDE to get samples from an approximation $\hat{\mu}$ of the true distribution $\mu$.
 Thereby two key quantities determining the performance of DDPMs are the accuracy of $\hat{s}(t,x)$, and the design of the discretization scheme.

-In their seminal paper \textcite{oko2023} obtain (near) minimax convergence rates $n^{-\del{\alpha+1}/\del{2\alpha+D}+\delta}$ of diffusion models for any $\delta >0$ under the Wasserstein-1 metric, assuming $\mu$ has $\alpha$-smooth compactly supported density on $\R^D$ and perfect SDE simulation.
-Recently, \textcite{pmlr-v238-tang24a} generalized this result to the case when $\mu$ is $\alpha$-smooth and supported on unknown compact $d$-dimensional manifold $M$.
+In their seminal paper \cite{oko2023} obtain (near) minimax convergence rates $n^{-\del{\alpha+1}/\del{2\alpha+D}+\delta}$ of diffusion models for any $\delta >0$ under the Wasserstein-1 metric, assuming $\mu$ has $\alpha$-smooth compactly supported density on $\R^D$ and perfect SDE simulation.
+Simulateneously \cite{Chen20235327} obtained suboptimal convergence rates in total variation under a linear manifold hypothesis.

+Recently, \cite{pmlr-v238-tang24a} generalized this result to the case when $\mu$ is $\alpha$-smooth and supported on unknown compact $d$-dimensional manifold $M$.
 They showed that diffusion models achieve the Wasserstein convergence rate of order $D^{\alpha+d/2}n^{-(\alpha+1)/(2\alpha+d)}$, which is optimal in $n$ but has a strong dependence on $D$ via the term $D^{\alpha+d/2}$.
 It is worth mentioning that the rate obtained in \cite{divol2022measure} is independent of the ambient dimension, raising the question of whether similar results are possible for DDPMs.

-The best-known bound on the discretization error, for the widely-used exponential integrator scheme, or equivalently the sampling complexity, in the general case, was received by~\textcite{benton2024nearly}, where they showed that it scales linearly with the ambient dimension $D$.
-Recently~\textcite{li2024} proposed a novel discretization scheme allowing, under the manifold assumption, the reduction of the sampling complexity to $O(d^4 \log^4 D)$, where $d, D$ denote the intrinsic and ambient dimensions respectively.
+Since the first version of this work, several related results have appeared. \cite{kwon2026,fan2025optimalestimationfactorizabledensity} study diffusion models under low-dimensional factorization assumptions, showing that they can achieve minimax-optimal rates beyond the full ambient-dimensional setting.
+Closer to the manifold framework, \cite{yakovlev2025generalizationerrorbounddenoising} relaxes the exact manifold assumption while retaining intrinsic-dimensional rates, and \cite{stephanovitch2025generalizationboundsscorebasedgenerative} gives an alternative generalization proof based on stability of the reverse dynamics and induced score regularity.